Siddicus/angular-ymzg2s/README.md

 ## Explaination Of Flow Chart

--At first the Post_Short is called.
+- At first the Post_Short is called.
 It extracts the most optimal sub-path from the available list.
 Incase it encounters an obstacle->
     - If it is able to continue from the same point(i.e, ver_bool_response is True), Post_Short is called back with the same endpoint that the Post_Short in the previous stage terminated at.
 If the response if False, bool_cord_response is called.
 - In case bool_cord_response is able to find the optimal change in the route and if the destination is not reached after implementing that, Post_Short is called again with the new start point that is provided by the bool_cord_response.
 Incase, it is unable to find any alternative starting points for the Post_Short, Good_point_generator is called and it then provides the Post_short with the newly generated possibly non-local point.